• Home

 Moreover, when you fail to actively listen to your customers, they know it.
 It sends a message that you don’t care about their feelings or concerns.
 While that may be the furthest thing from the truth, customers still want to feel involved.

-This discussion will explore the various Google Forms templates available to users and how to use them.
+This discussion will explore the various Google survey templates available to users and how to use them.

 Feedback forms give the audience a sense that they are part of the process.
 It also lets them know that you’re consistently trying to find ways to improve.